AaltoGoWood/gowood-poc/README.md

 # Start and run all services with one commmand using docker-compose

+1. Download this repository using
-1. build and start services with docker-compose
+2. Build and start services with docker-compose
-2. initialize POC data to the database
+3. Initialize POC data to the database

+## 1. Download this repository using

+Option 1: Downloading this git repository as Zip-file and extract it.

+Option 2: Use GIT (`git clone git@github.com:AaltoGoWood/gowood-poc.git`).
+This option require GIT installed on your computer.
+You also need GitHub account.

-## 1. build and start services with docker-compose
+## 2. Build and start services with docker-compose

 In Mac, Linux and in WSL (Windows Subsystem for Linux), run in root folder: